 For every person in your home, you should plan on storing a gallon each for as many days as you can envision needing clean water.
 FEMA recommends 72 hours’ worth or three days.
 The general concept is that you need a 72 hour kit for each person for survival.
 I think that in order to be well prepared a minimum should be three times that amount.
 For a 4 person home, you would need to store 4 X 9 = 36 gallons of water.
 That is a great start, but having twice as much that would be even better.
 Twice as much would be closer to 21 days which works out nicely with your 3 weeks of food so now for that same family we are looking at 84 gallons of water.

-For water storage the problem is space for most people.
-If you have a large basement or storage building, storing a couple hundred gallons of extra water is easy.
-In an apartment this is not the same because you will usually only have a small closet and some pantry space if you are lucky.
+For water storage, the problem is space for most people.
+If you have a large basement or storage building, storing a couple of hundred gallons of extra water is easy.
+In an apartment, this is not the same because you will usually only have a small closet and some pantry space if you are lucky.
 Regardless of your situation, water is an essential aspect of planning and should be one of the first items you consider for your survival kit.

-The bottom line is get some water stored for yourself and your family.
+The bottom line is getting some water stored for yourself and your family.
 It’s easy and doesn’t take any preparation at all.